thehamiltonlab/thehamiltonlab.github.io/prospective-students/index.md

   feature: sphingid.jpg
 ---

-**My lab, and the Arthropod Molecular Systematics Lab ([coPI Marek Borowiec](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology/our-people/marek-borowiec)), are a family.
-We want to build a diverse and interactive lab group interested in phylogenies and their applications in understanding the evolution of spider and moth biodiversity.**
+**My lab (the Arthropod Molecular Systematics Lab) wants to build a diverse and interactive lab group interested in phylogenies and their applications in understanding the evolution of spider and moth biodiversity.**

 *We are a safe space for people of all races, genders, sexual orientations, and abilities.*
 <br>